 \begin{proposition}[Nondegeneracy] Let $1/3<\alpha\leq 2$.
 If $u(\cdot\,;c,a) \in H^{\alpha/2}_{per}([0,T])$ for some $c\neq 0$, $a\in \mathbb{R}$ and for some $T>0$ locally minimizes $H$ subject to that $P$ and $M$ are conserved then the associated linearized operator

 acting on $L^2_{per}([0,T])$ is non\-de\-gen\-er\-ate.
 That is to say,

 \end{proposition}

-The nondegeneracy of the linearization is of fundamental importance in the stability of traveling waves and the blowup for the related, time evolution equation; see \cite{Ws, Lin1, KMR}, among others.
-To establish the property is far from being trivial, though.
+The nondegeneracy of the linearization associated with the traveling wave equation is of paramount importance in the stability of traveling waves and the blowup for the related, time evolution equation; see \cite{Ws, Lin1, KMR}, among others.
+To prove the property is far from being trivial, however.
 Actually, one may cook up a polynomial nonlinearity, say, $f$, for which the kernel of $-\partial_x^2-f'(u)$ at a periodic traveling wave $u$ is two dimensional at isolated points.
-It is usually imposed in terms of a spectral condition, although it may be proved in few special cases.

-In the case of generalized KdV equations, for which $\alpha=2$ in \eqref{E:KdV} but the nonlinearity is arbitrary, the nondegeneracy of the linearization at a periodic traveling wave was shown in \cite{J1}, for instance, to be equivalent to that the wave amplitude not be a critical point of the period, using the Sturm-Liouville theory for ODEs.
-It was similarly verified in \cite{Kwong}, among others, at solitary waves in all dimensions.
-Amick and Toland \cite{AT} demonstrated the property for the Benjamin-Ono equation, both in the periodic and solitary wave settings, by relating the nonlocal, traveling wave equation to a fully nonlinear ODE via complex analysis techniques; unfortunately, the arguments are extremely specific to the Benjamin-Ono equation.
+In the case of generalized KdV equations, for which $\alpha=2$ in \eqref{E:KdV} but the nonlinearity is arbitrary, the nondegeneracy of the linearization at a periodic traveling wave was shown in \cite{J1}, for instance, to be equivalent to that the wave amplitude not be a critical point of the period; the proof uses the Sturm-Liouville theory for ODEs.
+Furthermore it was verified in \cite{Kwong}, among others, at solitary waves (in all dimensions).
+Amick and Toland \cite{AT} demonstrated the property in the case of $\alpha=1$ in \eqref{E:KdV}, namely the Benjamin-Ono equation, in the periodic and solitary wave settings, by relating via complex analysis techniques the nonlocal, traveling wave equation to a fully nonlinear ODE; unfortunately, the arguments are specific to the equation.
 Angulo Pava and Natali \cite{A-P} made an alternative proof based upon the theory of totally positive operators, but it necessitates an explicit form of the solution.
-A satisfactory understanding of the nondegeneracy therefore seems largely missing for nonlocal equations.
-The main obstruction is that shooting arguments and other ODE methods, which seem crucial in the arguments for local equations, may not be applicable to nonlocal operators.
+A satisfactory understanding of the nondegeneracy of the linearization thus seems largely missing for nonlocal equations.
+The main obstruction is that shooting arguments and other ODE methods, which seem crucial in the arguments for local equations, may not be applicable.

 Nevertheless, Frank and Lenzmann \cite{FL} recently obtained the nondegeneracy of the linearization at solitary waves for a family of nonlinear nonlocal equations with fractional derivatives.
 Their idea is to find a suitable substitute for the Sturm-Liouville theory to estimate the number of sign changes in eigenfunctions for a fractional Laplacian with potential.
 Our proof of Proposition~\ref{P:nondegeneracy} follows along the same line as the arguments in \cite[Section 3]{FL}, but with appropriate modifications to accommodate the periodic nature of the problem.